samersultan/csgo/readme.md

 **Raw Input and Mouse Acceleration:**

-Based on my research and first hand experience, the ingame rawinput 'm_rawinput 0' has been disabled.
+Based on my research and first-hand experience, the in game rawinput 'm_rawinput 0' has been disabled.
 You can read more about it [here](http://www.reddit.com/r/GlobalOffensive/comments/1f8km4/csgo_raw_input_faulty/), I recommend you set up the [The MarkC Windows 8 + 7 Mouse Acceleration Fix](http://donewmouseaccel.blogspot.com/2010/03/markc-windows-7-mouse-acceleration-fix.html) to get a true 1:1 pointer response.

+**Crosshair Customization:**

+This configuration comes with 9 pre-built crosshair binds, you can toggle between them in game using your numpad #1 - #9.

+**Crosshair Screenshots**

+<iframe class="imgur-album" width="100%" height="550" frameborder="0" src="http://imgur.com/a/Q5BBS/embed"></iframe>

+To view full size images: http://imgur.com/a/Q5BBS?gallery

 ---